Painting with John: Season 2 (2022)

+Season 3 (2023)

+The third season of the series consists of six episodes and it aired from June 2 to July 7, 2023.
+Lurie's friend and fellow musician Flea appeared in one of the episodes.

 Production

 The episodes were recorded at Lurie's home on an undisclosed island in the Caribbean.
 In June 2021, Lurie announced a second season of the show was planned and for the first time in 22 years, he was rehearsing music for it.
 In August 2021, HBO renewed the series for a second season.

 Soundtrack

 The series' soundtrack features music by Lurie, who was a founding member of the Lounge Lizards and the creator of Marvin Pontiac.